Gulshan-Kumar-Nayak/PhonePay_Project/README.md

 The core challenge of this project was converting PhonePe's multi-layered JSON structure into a clean, relational database.

+#### **Source Data**
+The data is sourced from the official [PhonePe Pulse GitHub Repository](https://github.com/PhonePe/pulse).
+This repository contains real-time aggregate data from the PhonePe ecosystem.

 #### **1. The Source Hierarchy (JSON Structure)**
 The raw data is nested deep within the repository across thousands of files following this pattern:
 ```text